tooevangelist/paysuper-dashboard/README.md

 ## Contributing, Support, Feature Requests
 If you like this project then you can put a ⭐️ on it.
 It means a lot to us.

-If you like this project then you can put a ⭐️ on it.
 If you have an idea of how to improve PaySuper (or any of the product parts) or have general feedback, you're welcome to submit a [feature request](../../issues/new?assignees=&labels=&template=feature_request.md&title=).

 We welcome contributions to PaySuper of any kind including documentation, suggestions, bug reports, pull requests etc. We would love to hear from you.
 In general, we follow the "fork-and-pull" Git workflow.
 Chances are, you like what we have already but you may require a custom integration, a special license or something else big and specific to your needs.
 We're generally open to such conversations.